Transformative Autism Programs

 The Power of Clay

 Take riding a bicycle, for example.
-No matter how well we understand the concept, understanding alone won’t prevent us from tipping over initially.
+No matter how well we studied the concept, understanding alone won’t prevent us from tipping over initially.
 Mastering the skill of riding a bike requires actual riding.
 We must create and practice it in the real world to achieve mastery.

 Results of Our Program